 Using different modes of travels in India with children

 We also took a great number of tuk-tuks or rickshaws and they were really our preferred method of travel.
-They ranged from short 30 rupee rides to keep the kids cool around Kochi to an 800 rupee ride from Hampi to Hospet (all five of us with 5 big and 5 small backpacks) and all were greeted with great enthusiasm and the breeze provided welcome relief from the heat.
+They ranged from short 30 rupee rides to keep the kids cool around Kochi to an 800 rupee ride from Hampi to Hospet (all five of us with 5 big and 5 small backpacks).
+We were greeted with great enthusiasm and the breeze provided welcome relief from the heat.

-One vehicle which you does allow you to travel independently and we did feel was safe was scooters.
+One vehicle which you does allow you to travel independently was scooters.
+And we also did feel was safe.
 For 250-350 rupees plus gas, we could dart around places like Hampi, Patnem Beach (Goa) and Varkala (Kerala).
 We did this numerous times and the kids loved it.
-I had my five-year old in front of me or behind me and my ten-year old behind me or sandwiching the little one and my wife had our twelve-year old behind her.
-If you have never driven a scooter, it would be a good idea to get a little lesson and maybe practice before transporting your precious children around.
+I had my five-year old in front of me or behind me and my ten-year old behind me or sandwiching the little one.
+My wife had our twelve-year old behind her.
+If you have never driven a scooter, it would be a good idea to get a little lesson.
+Maybe practice before transporting your precious children around.
 But they really are easy to drive and a great way to sightsee and stop where you want on your schedule.

 More Blogs from Gregor and Sarah on travelling India with children